Menditect/documentation/docs/mta/Teststep/1-microflow.md

 See also https://docs.mendix.com/refguide/common-widget-properties/#name

 :::note
-If the Widget Name for the selected Widget is changed in Studio Pro, the value will also change.
+If the Name for the selected Widget is changed in Studio Pro, the value will be changed automatically upon loading the new revision.
 It is not necessary to re-select the Widget here.
 :::

 ### Assign values to a List of Objects